 Using their personal Rolodex of health professionals and cultural activists, the Brilliants invited an eclectic group that included the World Health Organization’s Dr. Nicole Grasset, spiritual teacher Ram Dass, and Berkeley activists Wavy Gravy and Jahanara Romney.

 Dr. Grasset introduced the group to Dr. G. Venkataswamy, a retired eye surgeon in India known as "Dr. V" who was just setting out to fulfill his vision of making cataract surgery as "ubiquitous as McDonalds," and therefore affordable to the poor.
 That was the beginning of Seva's partnership in the high-volume eye clinic that would become the internationally known Aravind Eye Care Systems.

-Since then, Seva programs have helped 3.5 million people to see again.
-In just the past year, Seva's Sight Program has provided one million people with eye care services worldwide.
+Since then, Seva programs have helped nearly 4 million people to see again.
+In just the past year, Seva's Sight Program has provided one million people with vital eye care services worldwide.